hotpeppersec/cloudlab/docs/_source/setup.rst

 - Get out of our old comfort zone, into a new one.
 - Keep our lab costs down while meeting the rest of the objectives.
    - Utilize free services and open source tools to the extent possible.
+- Use the published Best Practices for each tool we choose to employ.
 - Always leave our project in a functional state.

 The ideas captured here are not means to any end.
 Rather, these are meant to be starting points that give you the momentum with technologies and techniques